Ilusion9/sourcecolors-inc-sm/README.md

 /**
  * Replies to a message in a command.
  */
+void CReplyToCommand_Ex(int client, int author, bool chatMessage, const char[] format, any ...)

+/**
+ * Replies to a message in a command.
+ */
+void CReplyToCommandSource(int client, ReplySource replySource, const char[] format, any ...)

+/**
+ * Replies to a message in a command.
+ */
-void CReplyToCommand_Ex(int client, ReplySource replySource, const char[] format, any ...)
+void CReplyToCommandSource_Ex(int client, int author, bool chatMessage, ReplySource replySource, const char[] format, any ...)

 /**
  * Displays usage of an admin command to users depending on the